ESSAMMOHAMED1/learn-react-18/README.md

 # learn-react-18
-**hi ,les`t start our journy to learning react 18 **
+**hi let's start our journey to learning react 18 **

 ### Requirements

-To get along with the challenge you need to have the following:
+To get along with the challenge, you need to have the following:

 1. A browser
 2. A code editor
 3. node.js
-4. HTML, CSS and JavaScript intermediate level skill here is some important topics in JS before start react** [js_warm_up](https://github.com/ESSAMMOHAMED1/js_warm_up.git)**
+4. HTML, CSS and JavaScript intermediate-level skills here is some important topics in JS before starting to react: ** [js_warm_up](https://github.com/ESSAMMOHAMED1/js_warm_up.git)**

 ------------